Drinking and Driving

 Result The court was not satisfied that our client's blood alcohol level was above the legal limit, due to the fact.
 Hospital testing of blood alcohol levels is not as rigid as The Center of Forensic Sciences testing procedure.
 Also, the hospital staff was unable to say what the variance of error range was for the testing procedure.
 The Judge felt that there was not sufficient evidence to show that our client's ability to drive a motor vehicle was impaired by alcohol.

 Case Our client was a taxi driver and was driving his taxi van home after a night of heavy drinking.
 The witness had followed our client's van home and observed some very poor driving.
 He described that at one point there was another taxi van that was talking to our client through an open window.
-That other taxi van also went and clients driveway.
-The police five after the vans got to the house and our client was arrested from inside his own house.
+Our client was arrested from inside his own home.
 Our client was alleged as having confessed that he was the driver of the van in the garage.

-Result Reasonable doubt was created with regards to the identity of the driver and that the confession was.
+Result Reasonable doubt was created with regards to the identity of the driver and that the confession was misconstrued.
 Our client was acquitted of all charges.